emamanto/rosie_motion/README.md

 # rosie_motion
-Motion control ROS node for rosie
+Motion control ROS node to allow Rosie to run on the Fetch.
+You will need a simulated Fetch and all related dependencies to see this working!
+The packaged Fetch software is only for ROS indigo as of this writing, so instructions to compile from source are below.

 ## Installation requirements